HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-vce.markdown

 AMD VCE
 =======

-## Supported hardware
+## Supported hardware and Configurations

 - AMD Radeon RX 400, 500, Vega/II, Navi series GPU or better
-- Ubuntu Linux 18.04.3 or later, Windows 10
+- Ubuntu Linux 20.04 or later
+- Windows 10

 Please note, these are not hard limits.
 Hardware encoding via VCE *might* work on older series GPUs and older operating systems, but this is not officially supported.